akshayravikumar/blog/_posts/2020-07-17-sf-la-bike-trip.md

 ### Day 8: Refugio State Beach to Ventura

-This day started off on a bad note: first, we woke up to find squirrels had somehow (1) made their way into our panniers, (2) taken out a bag of snacks, (3) eaten almost all of our Clif bars and trail max, and (4) scattered the remains within a 50-foot radius of our tent.
-Seriously, I have no idea how those fuckers pulled that off.
+This day started off on a bad note: first, we woke up to find squirrels had somehow (1) made their way into our panniers, (2) taken out a bag of Clif bars and trail mix, (3) eaten almost everything, and (4) scattered the remains within a 50-foot radius of our tent.
+Seriously, I have no idea how they pulled that off.
 On top of that, Google Maps tried routing us through a closed path and we had to backtrack, which wasted around six miles.

 After some vegan food in Santa Barbara, a 7-Eleven stop, and a fresh fruit stand, we made it to Ventura by around 6 PM.
 The Motel 6 was a bit janky, so we Ubered to a shopping complex in Oxnard, where we watched _Ready or Not?_ and grabbed dinner.